 Vicmap Position – GPSnet

-Each GPSnet CORS has a Regulation 13 Certificate, which is a legal document which displays a station coordinate and the uncertainty of that coordinate.
-These certificates provide users with an accurate connection to the Australian Datum – the Geocentric Datum of Australia 2020 (GDA2020).
+Each GPSnet CORS has a Regulation 13 Certificate, which is a legal document certifying the station coordinate and associated uncertainty.
+These certificates provide stakeholders with an accurate connection to the National Datum –GDA2020.

-Within the state of Victoria and extending to 100kms outside of the border GPSnet customers can expect to achieve +/- 2cms horizontal accuracy when using a network corrected mount point.
+Within Victoria and extending to 100kms outside of the border GPSnet customers can expect to achieve +/- 2cms horizontal accuracy when using a network corrected mount point.

 Feature and attribute accuracy

 Accuracy of the GPSnet CORS coordinates are referenced in the Regulation 13 certificates and are valid for up to 5 years and then renewed.
-Certification is also renewed in the event of an antenna changed or there is movement outside the tolerance monitored at a site.
+Certification is also renewed in the event of an antenna change or if there is movement outside the tolerance monitored at a site.

 Completeness